• Skip to primary navigation

 • Sweetened Condensed Milk

 And that’s it!
 Making this no church peach ice cream couldn’t be easier.
 There’s no custard base and no churning and freezing to worry about but this ice cream still comes out ridiculously smooth and creamy.
-Roasting the peaches with bourbon, brown sugar, and a dash of cinnamon creates depth of flavor and pie crust adds the crunch I’m always crazy about in ice cream.

 An overhead shot of an enamel pan filled with no churn peach ice cream with pie crust crumbles scattered across the top.

-How to make Fresh Peach Ice Cream:
+How to make Fresh Peach Ice Cream

 1. Roast the peaches.
 But first, gently toss them with brown sugar, bourbon, and cinnamon.
 Go ahead and leave the skins on the fruit.
 And let the pieces be a variety of shapes and sizes.
 We’re going for contrast here, people!